 Back to Morata.

-Chelsea’s No9 has been booked ten times this season — four of those for dissent, one for excessive celebration, and one for simulation.
+Chelsea’s No9 was booked ten times last season — four of those for dissent, one for excessive celebration, and one for simulation.

 His disciplinary record suggests he’s spending too much time moaning about getting bullied, when what he needs to do is become the bully.